Montana Court Records

 What Happens after a Tort Claim is Filed in Montana?

-Subsequent to filing a tort claim, a defendant will be informed of the action.
+After filing a tort claim, a defendant is usually informed of the action.
 The Clerk of Court gives this notice and a Sheriff, process server, or other authorized party performs the service.
-The issued documents (complaint and summons) will tell the defendant the court of filing, the answer fee, and order the party to answer the complaint.
+The issued documents (complaint and summons) inform the defendant of the court of filing, the answer fee, and order the party to answer the complaint.
 As usual, the defendant has a specified number of days to respond.
-Cases filed in the Montana District Courts are resolved by settlement or trial.
+Cases filed in the Montana District Courts are typically resolved by settlement or trial.
 Defendants may opt for settlement to avoid litigation expenses and loss of social standing.
 These negotiations typically occur before a trial commences.
-When a settlement cannot be agreed upon, the case will move to discovery (investigation, and then to trial.
+When a settlement cannot be agreed upon, the case may then move to discovery (investigation), and then to trial.
 At the trial hearing, a judge or jury may give the final judgment for the case.
 Unsatisfied litigants (plaintiff or defendant) may appeal the District Court’s decision to the Montana Supreme Court.

 Why Do I Need a Personal Injury Lawyer for a Tort Claim?